• Skip to primary navigation

 adding in cream, tomatoes, and basil to a cast iron skillet for the sauce

-Cook until it's reduced by half, then whisk in the cream, Dijon mustard, and Italian seasoning.
-Stir in the chopped tomatoes, and then cook the sauce for 5 minutes or until it's thickened up a bit and the tomatoes have softened.
+Cook until it’s reduced by half, then whisk in the cream, Dijon mustard, and Italian seasoning.
+Stir in the chopped tomatoes, and then cook the sauce until it’s thickened up a bit and the tomatoes have softened.
 Take the skillet off the burner and stir in the parmesan and basil.

 finishing creamy tomato basil pasta by adding cooked pasta to the skillet